dnvriend/apache-cassandra-test/readme.md

 ## cqlsh
 Using the `cqlsh.sh` script, you get access to cqlsh, which you can use to create keyspaces and tables, insert and query tables, plus much more.

+## Introduction to processing data
+There are multiple ways to process data.
+Lets start simple and then ramp it up.

 # What is Cassandra?
 [Apache Cassandra](http://cassandra.apache.org/), is born at Facebook and built on [Amazon’s Dynamo and Google’s BigTable](http://docs.datastax.com/en/articles/cassandra/cassandrathenandnow.html), is a distributed database for managing large amounts of structured data across many commodity servers, while providing highly available service and no single point of failure.
 Cassandra offers capabilities that relational databases and other NoSQL databases simply cannot match such as: continuous availability, linear scale performance, operational simplicity and easy data distribution across multiple data centers and cloud availability zones.